jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 +++

-The data were previously available on the open data portal of the city, and we downloaded them in the `CSV` format, and provide the data of 2022 zipped as `fietstelpaal-coupure-links-2022-gent.zip`.
+The data is available on the open data portal of the city, and we downloaded them in the `CSV` format, and provide the data of 2022 zipped as `data/fietstelpaal-coupure-links-2022-gent.zip`.

 This dataset contains the historical data of the bike counters, and consists of the following columns:

 - `Code`: Short code used to identify the location of the bike counter
 - `Locatie`: Full location name of the bike counter
 - `Datum`: Date
-- `Uur5Minuten`: Hour, rounded ro 5-minute frequency
+- `Uur5Minuten`: Hour, rounded to 5-minute frequency
 - `Ordening`: Time-zone aware timestamp of the counts
 - `Totaal`: Total number of bikers passing
-- `Hoofdrichting`: number of bikers passing from 'Rozemarijnbrug' (centre of Ghent) to 'Contributiebrug' (Mariakerke), bikers heading north
+- `Hoofdrichting`: Number of bikers passing from 'Rozemarijnbrug' (centre of Ghent) to 'Contributiebrug' (Mariakerke), bikers heading north
-- `Tegenrichting`: number of bikers passing from 'Contributiebrug' (Mariakerke) to 'Rozemarijnbrug' (centre of Ghent), bikers heading south
+- `Tegenrichting`: Number of bikers passing from 'Contributiebrug' (Mariakerke) to 'Rozemarijnbrug' (centre of Ghent), bikers heading south

 +++